qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Point displacement dialog

-.. note:: You can still render features with other renderer like Graduaded, Categorized, or Rule-Based renderer using the `Renderer` dropdown list then the `Renderer Settings ...` button.
+.. note:: You can still render features with other renderer like Single symbol, Graduated, Categorized or Rule-Based renderer using the :guilabel:`Renderer` drop-down list then the :guilabel:`Renderer Settings...` button.

 .. index:: Inverted_Polygon_Renderer